The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 Your site's header elements have separate mobile settings from desktop view.
 They display as icons in the mobile navigation bars.

-To add, style, move, or hide these icons, go to the Style Editor and use the tweaks in the Mobile section for that icon.
+To add, style, move, or hide these icons, go to Site Styles and use the tweaks in the Mobile section for that icon.

 For example, to add a search icon to the left side of your top navigation bar, you would: